 5) Scripture also inspires FCS to take the conversation between Jesus and the woman at the well as its model for ministry.
 In this sacred dialogue, Jesus revealed the woman to herself before he revealed himself to the woman (John 4:4-26).
 He helped the woman relate to her pain and suffering and her yearning for God in ways that were transforming.

-As part of being an instrument of God’s transforming power, FCS is committed to applying the highest level of Biblical, theological, clinical, and scientific knowledge and training possible.
-It is believed that Biblical knowledge and theological truths are absolutely primary for the process that makes people more like Christ.
-It is also believed that clinical and scientific knowledge, as part of God’s general revelation, can be used as helpful tools in the Spirit-driven process that forms people into the image of Christ, as long as these tools are consistent with God’s specific revelation in Scripture.
+6) FCS is committed to receiving the special revelation of the truth of God in the Scriptures (2 Timothy 3:16-17) and to understanding the general revelation of the truth of God in creation (Romans 1:20).
+As part of being a ministry of God’s transforming power, FCS is committed to applying the highest level of Biblical, theological, clinical, and scientific knowledge and training possible.
+It is believed that special revelation, represented by Biblical truth and the theology derived from that truth, is absolutely primary for the process that makes people more like Christ.
+It is also believed that clinical and scientific knowledge, as part of God’s general revelation, can be used as helpful tools (only) in the Spirit-driven process that forms people into the image of Christ, as long as these tools are consistent with God’s special revelation in Scripture.

 7) The single purpose of the ministry of FCS is to assist the Spirit-driven process that forms Christ in people’s lives, mirroring the purpose for our lives that Scripture describes in Romans 8:29 and in 2 Corinthians 3:18.

 8) The desired result of fulfilling the purpose of our ministry is abundant lives (John 10:10), full of love from a pure heart (1 Timothy 1:5), that fulfill the two commandments Jesus gave us (Mark 12:28-31).